blackjetrock/fx502p-sd/README.md

 	 inv LOAD EXE

 	 The date is in either the X register or the F memory respectively.
+2.0 E 42 Read time
+ After this is received, the time can be read using an

+	 inv LOAD inv EXE
+	  or
+	 inv LOAD EXE

+	 respectively.

 2.yymmdd E42 Set date